private-octopus/c4/doc/c4-design.md

   number of bytes have been acknowledged, and the connection is not "app limited".
 At that point, it enters "pushing".
-* "pushing": the connection is using a CWND 25% larger than "nominal_CWND".
-It remains in that state for one round trip, i.e., until the first packet send while "pushing" is acknowledged.
+* "pushing": the connection is using a rate and CWND 25% larger than "nominal_rate" and "nominal_CWND".
+  It remains in that state
+  for one round trip, i.e., until the first packet send while "pushing" is acknowledged.
 At that point, it enters the "recovery" state.
-* "slowdown": the connection is using CWND set to
+* "slowdown": the connection is using rate and CWND set to 1/2 of the nominal values.
-  1/2 of "nominal_CWND".
 After one round trip, it exits "slowdown" and enters "checking".
 * "checking": after a forced or natural slowdown, the connection enters the checking state.
-It is sending using the "nominal_cwnd" value.
-The connection remains in checking state for one round trip.
+It is sending using rate and CWND set to the nominal values.
+  The connection remains in
+  checking state for one round trip.
 After that round trip, it goes back to "cruising" if the lowest RTT measured during the round trip or the previous checking state is lower